Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Asymptotic Theory

 (ii)\ $n^{-1/4}h^{-d_{1}/2}\sqrt{\log n}+n^{1/2}h^{L_{1}+1} \rightarrow 0,$ as $n\rightarrow \infty .$

 (iii)The trimming sequence $\delta _{n}$ in (\ref{til_ind}) satisfies that $\sqrt{n}\delta _{n}^{\gamma}\rightarrow 0$, for some $\gamma >0$. \end{assumption}

 Assumption \ref{ass:kernel}(i) is a standard assumption for higher order kernels.
-Assumption \ref{ass:kernel}(ii) and (iii) presents the conditions for the bandwidth and the trimming sequence.
+Assumptions \ref{ass:kernel}(ii) and (iii) present the conditions for the bandwidth and the trimming sequence.
 The condition for the trimming sequence is very weak; it requires only that it decrease at a certain polynomial rate in $n$.

-The following theorem establishes the asymptotic distribution of $\hat{\tau}_{ate}$ and $\hat{\tau}_{tet}$.
+Theorem \ref{th:weak convergence} establishes the asymptotic distributions of our estimators $\hat{\tau}_{ate}(\cdot)$ and $\hat{\tau}_{tet}(\cdot) $ and verifies their semiparametric efficiency.
+Its proof is provided in Section S3 of the online supplement.